wang56678/dexon/core/vm/sqlvm/README.md

 * There is a flag to decide to enable flow check or not.
 * It can not transfer token to SQL contract address.
 * Do not support expression default value.
-* AUTO INCR use overall max value, can't auto increment with foreign key, only int/uint can use auto increment, dominate over 'default' setting `
+* AUTOINCREMENT increases in the max value, can't auto increment with foreign key, only int/uint can use auto increment, dominate over 'default' setting `
 * Unique check (in memory check, i.e. rehearsal in memory)`
 * Dynamic Bytes support:
     * `OCTET_LENGTH`